 If you are a nonprofit organization that is qualified to make tax-free sales at the event, you must let the promoter know.
 You and the promoter must keep records for four years to document the tax-free sales.

-Nonprofit Internal Revenue Code Section 501(c)(3) organizations do not have to collect sales tax on normally taxable items they sell at a county fair to persons attending or participating in the fair.
+County fair associations and other Internal Revenue Code 501(c)(3) organizations do not have to collect sales tax on normally taxable items they sell at a county fair that is held on property owned by the county.

 The organization must let the promoter know they will be making tax-free sales under this exemption.
 The 501(c)(3) and the promoter must keep records for four years to document the tax-free sales.